aosabook/500lines/pedometer/chapter.md

 Things to note:

 * Much like our User class, information is optional.
 The class handles it.
-* Basic input data formatting in the initalizer allows ensures that rate and steps are always numerical values greater than 0.
+* Basic input data formatting in the initalizer ensures that rate and steps are always numerical values greater than 0.
 * One could argue that metadata doesn't really belong in the Device class.
 For the sake of keeping our small program simple, we included the metadata in this class because it's more logical here than in the User class, and to avoid too much abstration for too little code.
 However, as our program grows and we have more metadata and more attributes related to the device, it would be wise to split the Device class apart from the metadata.

-Our Device class is so straightforward to use, we won't bore you with the details of showing it in the wild.
+Our Device class is straightforward to use, so we won't bore you with the details of showing it in the wild.

 ### Steps taken
 Our Parser's @parsed_data waveform is created by the bounces in the z-direction of a person as they take a step.
 Each cycle of our waveform represents a single step taken.
 Therefore, counting steps is a matter of counting the number of peaks or the number of troughs in our Parser's @parsed_data waveform.

 But, how do we count peaks or troughs in code?
 Let's assume for this discussion that we're deciding to count peaks.

 If we had a perfect waveform, we could simply count the number of times that a point is numerically lower than the point before it.
 However, while our smoothing algorithm is good, it's not perfect.
-Example the waveform below.
+Examine the waveform below.

 TODO: Add waveform graph that shows too many peaks, with 4 major peaks.